AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-09-28-Making-of-Grand-Canyon.md

 </script>
 <p></p>

-A more elaborate way to do this would be by treating the grid drawn to the canvas as a sliding window that moves over a looping, much wider grid!
+If you're someone like me, the previous solution will not satisfy you.
+The next version below is the final version, where the loop is seamless every time.
+Here, we're treating the grid drawn to the canvas as a sliding window that moves over a looping, much wider grid!
+This wider grid is determined before anything gets drawn to the screen, and the column indexes of the true entries are stored in an array called 'noiseArray'.
+The fascinating thing about making a GIF from this is that takes the viewer quite a while to figure out if the GIF is a perfect loop or not, and probably has to make a mental note of some landmark to see if it comes around again.
+The code goes here:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">